guiklink/CarND-LaneLines-P1/writeup_template.md

 6. Apply the detected lines on the initial image
 ![alt text][image6]

-In order to improve the lines that will be drawn I extrapoleted lines in the function **extrapolate_lines**.
+In order to improve the quality of lines that will be drawn, I used the function **extrapolate_lines**.
 To do so, first I got all the small segments retrieved from the Hough line detector and divided in two groups accordingly to the value of its slope, hence a positive slope means it is a segment from the left line and negative slope means it is be a segment of the right line of the road.
 Segments with slope 0 should be noise and not be considered.
 Once the segments are divided in buckets for the two lines a [polyfit](https://docs.scipy.org/doc/numpy/reference/generated/numpy.polyfit.html) function from the **numpy** library can be used to fit a line to these points.
 Then, having an equation of the line points are picked on an arbitrary subinterval (default resolution 10), starting at the bottom of the image until the top of the mask and the line is plot.

 If you'd like to include images to show how the pipeline works, here is how to include an image: